scottiiiOnTheSide/chronology_API/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------
+### 09. 30.
+2024
+@0240
+****To Do Next:
+		- <Calendar>style update
+			- adjust the animation in the changing of the months.
+			- timing of when postCount gets updated
+			- an extra 6th row is being added to the calendar? gotta remove
+		- popUp in <Map> needs an update as well
+		- <Map> also needs a recentering button...
+		- <About> page and changelog

+****After,
+		- rundown of all functions
+		- further codeclean up and organization
+		- planning future additions

+I hope that the production version fixes the multiple calling of functions...

+@0200 topicSelection addition to signup process successful!

+### 09. 28.
+2024
+@2355 merging seems to have gone through well enough ...
+			onto adding topics selection section for signup!

+### 09. 28.
+2024 - branch:BrowserRouterUpdate
+@1310 createBrowserRouter update is complete. to be merged with main branch!

+@0130 IT WORKS :D !
+Fixed the issue with failure to go to <Post> page on first click - had
+			to do with changing the 'current' state
+			Moved that to the <post> page instead in the initialLoad useEffect

+**** To Do Next
+			- need to change all instances of navigate to updated version ✅
+**** After
+			- fix 'aboutProject' button option ✅
+			- topicsSelector addition to signUp process ✅
+			- calendar style update
+			- popUp in <Map> needs an update as well
+			- <Map> also needs a recentering button...

+### 09. 27.
+2024 - branch:BrowserRouterUpdate
+@1650 for the most part, the update is successful.
+Have to change every navigate instance
+		  to the updated version of the route also need to change the component data to draw from the loader data rather than the state data right now tho, having issue loading <Post> page on first click.
+Every other page works first click

+@0855 Seems like <RouterProvider router={routerObj} /> will replace the <Main> object the <UiContextProvider> should then go around router provider this is all exported as the main app

+@0835 Working updating browserRouter to CreateBrowserRouter.
+Creating new branch...

 ### 09. 25.
 2024
 @2130 ****Moving Forward...
 The next addition is to add the topics selector to the signUp process